MichalTesnar/michaltesnar.github.io/_news/announcement_0.md

 related_posts: false
 ---

-I have setup this new page!
+I created this new blog from a template!
+From now on I will try to keep it up to date as a personal portfolio, blog as well as CV and publication list.